 Your nerve block catheter will be placed during your surgery.
 It’s normal for your shoulder, arm, or hand to feel numb right after your surgery.

 You may have numbness in your face or neck on the side where you had surgery.
 You may also have a hoarse voice, drooping eyelid, small pupil, or stuffy nose.
-All of these things are normal.
+These things are normal.
 They’re caused by the local anesthetic and will go away once your nerve block catheter is removed.

-About 8 to 16 hours after your surgery, the stronger local anesthetic your doctor gave you during your surgery will start to wear off.
-You will be able to move your shoulder, arm, or hand more easily.
+About 8 to 16 hours after your surgery, the stronger local anesthetic your doctor gave you during your surgery will wear off.
+You’ll be able to move your shoulder, arm, or hand more easily.
 You may have some discomfort as you regain feeling.
-Your nurse will program your medication pump to start giving you local anesthesia through your nerve block catheter.
+Your nurse will program your medication pump to give you local anesthesia through your nerve block catheter.
 They may also give you pain medication to help with any discomfort.

 What to Expect While You Have a Nerve Block Catheter

 - You may have some fluid leaking from around your nerve block catheter.
 This is the local anesthetic.
 This is normal and doesn’t mean it isn’t working.
 If your nerve block catheter is leaking, tell your nurse.

 - Your nerve block catheter may fall out or be pulled out by accident.
 If this happens, tell your nurse.
 Don’t throw your catheter away.

 - Remember to be aware of where your shoulder, arm, or hand is at all times.
 You won’t be able to fully feel it because of the local anesthetic.
 Protect it from getting hurt.
 If your nurse gave you a sling, keep your arm in the sling at all times except while doing physical therapy.